Politics: Meet Me in the Middle

 In an age when family and friends are torn apart at the political seams.

 Are we still "A Shining City On a Hill"?

 Video Courtesy of Creative Consortium | Created by Gregg Hurwitz and Billy Ray

 "[In this ad] I was trying to paint the difference to good faith Conservatives to say 'Here's how far your party has moved.'" - Gregg Hurwitz, Ep 36

 In an age when saying the wrong thing in a Twitter post could leave you ghosted by onetime friends—or worse—we find our country torn apart at the political seams.
 But things don’t need to be this way.
 Constructive social discourse is not dead, it just needs a little resuscitation.

 Consider Meet Me in the Middle your political rehab.
-Each week, Ed Larson (Pulitzer Prize winning historian, author, and world-wide lecturer) invites guests from across the ideological spectrum—including politicians, activists, and celebrities—to sit down, discuss the issues, and if not find consensus, at least find common ground.
+Each week, host Bill Curtis and his panel of experts: Ed Larson (Pulitzer Prize winning historian, author, and world-wide lecturer) and Jane Albrecht (International Trade Attorney), invite guests from across the ideological spectrum—including politicians, activists, and celebrities—to sit down, discuss the issues, and if not find consensus, at least find common ground.
 So bring an open mind and remember, we’re more alike than different.

 Behind the Mic

 Are your ears craving more?
 Listen to the entire Meet Me in the Middle song,

 and check out more of our original podcast music from Celleste and Eric Dick!